cidneyhamilton/LudumDare48/VoiceActorScript.md

 **Eliza**: Dost thou really want to know the answer? / Deeper still must we dive into the matter.
 [Eliza018]

 ## After the Third Flashback

+At this point, Regan should be wild and unhinged.
+He's falling apart and losing control.

 **Regan**: What is this?
 Does thou seek to drive me mad?
 [Regan013]